 Another option is to organise a guided tour yourself.
 This might be a good option for you if you are short on time and want to see a couple of places in one day.
 For example, this tour takes you to Mtskheta and Gori and Uplistsikhe, which would be more logistically challenging to do in one day if travelling independently.

-You can also organise tours to Mtskheta only which operates in the morning or afternoon and includes explanations from the driver.
+You can also organise private tours to Mtskheta here which operates throughout the day, includes transfers and includes explanations from the driver.

 Except for the Jvari Monastery, all of the best things to do in Mtskheta are within walking distance of each other.